 A large percentage of human diet is sourced from vegetation.
 Different parts of plants such as leaves, fruits, and seeds are prepared and consumed as food.
-Many of these plants have been reported to have nutritive values, but few have been subjected to safety tests, especially in rural areas.1 The understanding is that since the plants have been consumed for many years, it is safe to eat.
-However, chemicals become toxic at certain doses, and those in the plants that we eat are no exemption.2 Absence of signs of toxicity after consumption of a plant diet does not necessarily mean it is safe to eat in the amount normally consumed.
+Many of these plants have been reported to have nutritive values, but few have been subjected to safety tests, especially in rural areas.
+The understanding is that since the plants have been consumed for many years, it is safe to eat.
+However, chemicals become toxic at certain doses, and those in the plants that we eat are no exemption.
+Absence of signs of toxicity after consumption of a plant diet does not necessarily mean it is safe to eat in the amount normally consumed.
 Under certain conditions of exposure, it could still be risky to consume such diet.
-In determining the safety of a diet, consideration should be given to the amount consumed, length of exposure, and the toxicity of the plant.3 It is true that many plants consumed as food in the usual amount contain less harmful constituents when compared with other species with high toxicity potentials.
-However, it is wrong to conclude that such plants are safe because regular consumption for a long duration may ultimately result in health hazards.4 Therefore it is important to carry out necessary toxicity tests for the safety of a plant diet to be established.
-The effects of diet on vital organs like the liver and kidney are among the tests that must be carried out.
-Because of its importance in metabolism, the liver plays a major role in determining the pharmacokinetics of chemical elimination.
-It is one of the organs negatively affected by chemical toxicity.5 Toxic influences of chemicals on the liver include hepatitis, cirrhosis, cholestasis, and liver failure.
-Liver toxicity has a wide-range of consequences because the liver is involved in such a diversity of body activities.6 The kidney is the second major avenue for excretion of chemicals.
+In determining the safety of a diet, consideration should be given to the amount consumed, length of exposure, and the toxicity of the plant.
+It is true that many plants consumed as food in the usual amount contain less harmful constituents when compared with other species with high toxicity potentials.
+However, it is wrong to conclude that such plants are safe because regular consumption for a long duration may ultimately result in health hazards.
+Therefore it is important to carry out necessary toxicity tests for the safety of a plant diet to established.
+Because of its importance in be metabolism, the liver plays a major role in determining the pharmacokinetics of chemical elimination.
+It is one of the organs negatively affected by chemical toxicity.
+Toxic influences of chemicals on the liver include hepatitis, cirrhosis, cholestasis, and liver failure.
+Liver toxicity has a wide-range of consequences because the liver is involved in such a diversity of body activities.
+The kidney is the second major avenue for excretion of chemicals.
 The kidneys rapidly eliminate most of the products of liver metabolism that have been reabsorbed into the blood, but they also excrete many chemicals unchanged.
-Some of these chemicals are also toxic to the kidney and they can induce kidney disorders at certain doses and length of exposure.7
+Some of these chemicals are also toxic to the kidney and they can induce kidney disorders at certain doses and length of exposure.
 Irvingia wombolu is a species of plant indigenous to Africa continent.
 The plant belongs to the family Irvingiaceae.
-There are six species of Irvingia.
-They are Irvingia gabonensis, Irvingia grandifolia, Irvingia smithii, Irvingia wombolu, Irvingia excelsa, Irvingia robur.8 Among them, Irvingia gabonensis and Irvingia wombolu are used for thickening food.9 The kernels are also used to prepare a popular Nigerian slimy soup known as 'Ogbono' and 'Apon' among Igbo and Yoruba tribes respectively.10 For many households in Nigeria, no single day passes by without members consuming the soup.
-In spite of its widespread consumption, the safety of repeated ingestion of the plant has not been well-documented.
-In this study, the toxicity potentials of Irvingia wombolu seed kernels on the liver and kidney was evaluated in rats.
+There are six species of Irvingia, namely I. gabonensis, I. grandifolia, I. smithii, I. wombolu, I. excelsa, I. robur.
+Among them, I. gabonensis and I. wombolu are used for thickening food.
+The kernels are also used to prepare a popular Nigerian slimy soup known as 'Ogbono' and 'Apon' among Igbo and Yoruba tribes respectively.
+For many households in Nigeria, no single day passes by without members consuming the soup.
+In spite of its widespread consumption, the safety of repeated ingestion of the plant has not been welldocumented.
+In this study, the toxicity potentials of I. wombolu seed kernels on the liver and kidney was evaluated in rats.